kgroveshok/z80-homebrew/WORD-LIST.md

  The heap is used for storing user defined words as well as any values pushed to stack.

-### EXEC ( u -- )    Execs the string on TOS as a FORTH expression | CRASHES ON NEXTW

- u - A qutoed string which can consist of any valid Forth expression excluding : defintions (use LOAD instead)

-### STKEXEC ( u .. u c -- ) Taking c count of strings off of the stack the strings are evaluated as code | TO TEST

 ### DUP ( u -- u u )     Duplicate whatever item is on TOS | DONE